crime fiction, crime thrillers, Detective novels, fiction, New Books, writing

 Should Your Character Give A Soliloquy?

-Hamlet Flower Quotes: Ophelia’s Mad Scene In Act 4 ofHamlet,Ophelia has gone mad.
+Hamlet Flower Quotes: Ophelia's Mad Scene In Act 4 ofHamlet,Ophelia has gone mad.
 In her distress, she has a speech that seems to ramble, but actually has a great deal of flower symbolism.
-She says, in part: “There’s fennel for you, and columbines.
-There’s rue for you; and here’s some for me: we may call it herb of grace a’ Sundays.
-You may wear your rue with a difference.
-There’s a daisy.
-I would give you some violets, but they withered all when my father died.” –Ophelia, in Hamlet, Act IV scene v Lines 180-185 William Shakespeare Should you have your main character speak a soliloquy?
-This literary device adds…
+She says, in part: "There's fennel for you, and columbines.
+There's rue for you; and here's some for me: we may call… Continue reading Should Your Character Give A Soliloquy?

 A Writer’s Hands